pippim/pippim.github.io/programs/tim-ta.md

 <a id='hdr3'></a>
 <div class='hdr-bar'>  <a href='#'>Top</a>  <a href="#hdr2">ToS</a>  <a href="#hdr2">ToC</a>  <a href="#hdr4">Skip</a></div>

-# Upload Alarm Sound Files
+# Upload Custom Sound Files

 <!-- From: https://www.smashingmagazine.com/2018/01/drag-drop-file-uploader-vanilla-js/  -->